 Tempe, AZ 85287-0112

-Once you have applied for admission and are accepted, you are ready to complete the next steps related to your enrollment.
+Once you have applied to transfer to ASU and are accepted to an undergraduate program, you are ready to complete the next steps for transfer student enrollment.